kimberleykenney/kimberleykenney.github.io/piece-1.md

 This rewritten sample is based on publicly available information and reasonable product assumptions.
 Image placement, UI labels, and related links are representational.

 *Disclaimer: This is an independent documentation sample created for portfolio purposes, based on publicly available information and reasonable product assumptions.
-It is not affiliated with or endorsed by Keep.*
+It is not affiliated with or endorsed by Keep.
+Image placement, UI labels, and related links are representational.*

 **Original article reviewed:** [View the original article](https://help.trykeep.com/how-to-add-your-keep-card-to-your-digital-wallet)